 Consider related jobs (e.g. journalism or marketing) for work experience, as employers often find the skills and experience gained in these roles transferable to PR.

-The majority of positions are found in public relations (PR) consultancies, which provide independent services to their clients.
+You will find the majority of positions in PR consultancies, which provide independent services to their clients.

 Consultancies vary in size from three or four people to hundreds of staff members, although larger consultancies are often split into specialist divisions.